-With crystal clear waters, rich marine and vast diving opportunities, America’s Sunshine State is an excellent place to sink beneath the surface and explore the beauty of the sea.
+With crystal clear waters, rich marine, and vast diving opportunities, America’s Sunshine State is an excellent place to sink beneath the surface and explore the beauty of the sea.
 If you seek out vibrant coral reefs, caves, shipwrecks, and interesting species to see, this freediving in Florida guide tells you when to travel here and what places to visit!

 Best time to go freediving in Florida

-Florida is lucky to have a climate that offers excellent conditions for underwater sports almost year-round, but since it a large state with a long coastline, the conditions may vary depending on the location.
+Florida is lucky to have a climate that offers excellent conditions for underwater sports almost year-round, but since it is a large state with a long coastline, the conditions may vary depending on the location.
 The northern and central regions have a subtropical climate, while the southern tip features a tropical one.

 The air temps are always pleasant for outdoor, but there are occasional cold air outbreaks during the winter months and heatwaves in summer when the humid weather increases the risk of thunderstorms and sometimes hurricanes (mostly between June and November).